Achieving social equity through virtual reality

 Earlier this year, AECOM created and launched an interactive web-based tool called the Virtual Consultation Room, which enables our clients around the world to engage and consult interested stakeholders from their computer or mobile device, simulating the community meeting experience in a virtual environment.
 In addition to providing a safer environment for participation during the coronavirus pandemic, the Virtual Consultation Room creates a more flexible and inclusive approach to community engagement.
 This tool allows our clients to reach a wider audience — beyond those who might be able to attend traditional in-person meetings — including those with physical limitations.

 In the past six months, our Virtual Consultation Room platform was visited more than one million times.
-We have had the pleasure of working with top clients across the globe with an outstanding, 100 percent customer satisfaction rating, including from clients such as the U.S. Army and the U.S. Navy, Public Health England, the City of San Diego, Highways England, Roche, Georgia Department of Transportation, Federal Aviation Administration, among others.
+We have had the pleasure of working with top clients across the globe with an outstanding, 100 percent customer satisfaction rating, including from clients such as the U.S. Army and the U.S. Navy, Public Health England, the City of San Diego, Highways England, Roche, Georgia Department of Transportation, among others.

 “The Virtual Room was simple and fast to deliver.
 It gave us an easy-to-implement solution to meet challenging and unforeseen circumstances.
 Yet at the same time there was the opportunity to ﬂex the product so it better suited our needs.
 A big beneﬁt for us was that it didn’t slow down the timing of the consultation, or our overall project programme.
 You were able to mobilise the product quickly and eﬃcient in delivery.” – Melissa Williams, Senior Communications Manager, Highways England